 An objective of ADNI, in addition to its scientific goals outlined in section 1.5, was to make data available to the scientific community, without embargo.
-To this end, DPC, in conjunction with the Bioinformatics Core of ADNI at the Laboratory of Neuroimaging (LONI) at UCLA, has developed policies and procedures for immediate, open-access data sharing on a previously unprecedented scale.
-The principles for this data sharing were developed in the initial months of the ADNI project by the DPC in consultation with the Executive Committee and presented to the Steering Committee for adoption in the first year.
+To this end, the Informatics Core of ADNI at the Laboratory of Neuro Imaging (LONI) at the University of Southern California in conjunction with the DPC, has developed policies and procedures for immediate, open-access data sharing on a previously unprecedented scale.
+The principles for this data sharing were developed in the initial months of the ADNI project in consultation with the Executive Committee and presented to the Steering Committee for adoption in the first year.
 The infrastructure for implementing this policy is through the LONI data archive (LDA), enabling the widespread sharing of imaging, clinical, genetics, and proteomic ADNI results, while overcoming fundamental hurdles such as the question of ownership of the disseminated scientific data, and the collection of data from multiple sites in a form that supports data analysis [32].
 Briefly, LONI has developed automated systems that deidentify and upload data from the 57 ADNI sites, ensure quality control of images before removing them from quarantine status and make them available for download, manage preprocessing and postprocessing of images and their linkage to associated metadata, support search functions, and manage user access and approval.
 Clinical data are collected by the Alzheimer's Disease Cooperative Study through their online data capture system and transferred to the ADNI repository at LONI through nightly data transfers.
 After these data are received at LONI, portions of the clinical data are used to update data in the ADNI repository to ensure consistency of demographic and examination data and to update the status of image data based on quality assessment results.
 Additional nightly processes integrate other clinical data elements, so they may be used in querying the data in the repository.
 Any researcher who has been granted access to ADNI data is able to analyze any part of the available data and can post results to LONI.
 In addition to ADNI data, LDA also contains data from the parallel Australian Imaging Biomarkers and Lifestyle (AIBL) Flagship Study of Ageing, which were collected using protocols comparable with those of ADNI.
 To date, from 35 countries worldwide, more than 1300 investigators from academic and governmental institutions, the pharmaceutical and biotechnology industries, and the scanner manufacturing sector have accessed ADNI data through the LDA [32].
-The number of downloads of ADNI data has increased yearly since 2006, and in 2010, more than 400,000 images, 1416 sets of clinical data (including cognitive tests and levels of CSF biomarkers), 781 numeric summary results for all analyses, and 33,620 genetic singlenucleotide polymorphism (SNP) results were downloaded.
+The number of downloads of ADNI data has increased yearly since 2006, and in 2014, more than 5.5 million images, 322,000 sets of clinical data (including cognitive tests and levels of CSF biomarkers), and sets of genetic data were downloaded by more than 3000 distinct downloaders.